apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Relationships with Other Apache Products:

-HugeGraph follows the Apache TinkerPop specification, uses Apache Cassandra as the storage backend, and uses Apache Commons, Apache HttpClient, and Apache HttpCore to implement the framework and basic functions.
+HugeGraph follows the Apache TinkerPop specification, uses Apache Cassandra and Apache HBase as one of the storage backends, and uses Apache Commons, Apache HttpClient, and Apache HttpCore to implement the basic functions.

 #### A Excessive Fascination with the Apache Brand: